9 tips to help prevent identity theft and bring peace of mind

 3. Check your financial statements and credit score regularly

-Look over your credit report and transactions on your credit card and bank account statements.
-Make sure you recognize all charges, transactions, and credit requests.
+Look over your credit report and transactions on your credit card and bank account statements every month.
+(You can get a free annual credit report yearly through annualcreditreport.com.)
+Make sure you recognize all charges, transactions, and credit inquiries.
 Call your bank if something looks out of the ordinary.
+You can also go online to request a free credit freeze, also called a security freeze, by contacting each of the three main credit bureaus.

 4. Protect your devices